3.1 Heartbroken rebels

 Why not go all-in for personal love?

-But evolution is not taking care of us anymore, so why not do everything we can to create deeply loving relationships?
+Evolution is not taking care of us anymore, so why not do everything we can to create deeply loving relationships?
 Why not become activists for love?
+Why not upgrade it?
 Why not reach out from the close relationships we cherish, to gather more and more people into…

 Larger networks of inclusive nurturance.